mysociety/fixmystreet/install/index.md

 There is an example crontab in `conf/crontab.ugly`.
 At the moment this is in the format used by mySociety's internal deployment tools.
-To convert this to a valid crontab the following should be done:
+To convert this to a valid crontab the following should be done - copy the file to somewhere else,
+and:

 * Replace `!!(*= $user *)!!` with the name of the user the cron should run under
 * Replace `!!(* $vhost *)!!` with the path to the FixMyStreet code.